santoshndri25/RGB_extraction_correction_code/README.md

 7. Visual output: Displays the calibration model fit and segmented patches for visual verification.

 ## Purpose
 This code was developed as part of a research study to streamline the color calibration process for camera systems, ensuring accurate color measurement while reducing complexity and execution time.
-The method is suitable for diverse applications, including food imaging, industrial inspection, and scientific research.
+The method suits diverse applications, including food imaging, industrial inspection, and scientific research.

 ## How It Works
 ### 1. Image Processing